Welcome, everyone! Welcome to the 73rd episode of the Financial Advisor Success Podcast!

 Or if I'm writing, and I'm, like, I'm going to write for this period of time, the thing that I tell myself is that I'm not going to stop writing when I keep writing.
 And if I feel like I need to research something right I have to add a web address in or whatever that is, I just put like "XXXXXXX," right, to hold the space, and I keep writing.
 And I just like keep writing, keep writing, keep writing.
 I don't let myself jump out and go, I got to research this.
 It's like, no, you got to research that later.
 Right now, what you're doing is writing.
 To your point about kind of task-switching and stuff, I love it.
 I love it.
 I use it a lot.

 Michael: We will definitely put a link out to in the show notes.
 So, again, this is episode 73.
-If you go to kitces.com/73, we will have a link out to [email protected] So it’s on your computer, it’s on your smartphone?
+If you go to kitces.com/73, we will have a link out to Focus@Will.
+So it's on your computer, it's on your smartphone?

 Sheri: It's an app.
 I can access the site on my computer, or it's on my smartphone.
 The only thing I wish I could do is get it so that I could download it so I could do it when you're on the plane, you can't get it off, you know...